-This shows then how this comes right over into our fellowship and how it comes from Christ.
-Philippians 2:1: "Now then, if there be any encouragement in Christ, if any comfort of love, if any fellowship of the Spirit...."
-Now that's how we fellowship with God-with His Holy Spirit-and God fellowships with us.
+This shows then how this comes right over into our fellowship and how it comes from Christ: Philippians 2:1: "Now then, if there be any encouragement in Christ, if any comfort of love, if any fellowship of the Spirit...."

+That's how we fellowship with God-with His Holy Spirit-and God fellowships with us.
 By the very fact that we have God's Spirit in us, God is fellowshipping with us.
 Have you ever thought of it that way before?
-Now that really is meaningful to me on a daily level of Christian living.
+That really is meaningful to me on a daily level of Christian living.
 That means that if God is fellowshipping with me, because He's given His Holy Spirit to me, and if God is fellowshipping with everyone whom He has called because He's given His Spirit, therefore, brethren:

-- see how important prayer is

-- see how important study is

-- see how important it is to give ourselves wholly over to the Word of God.

-Now, what does this then result in, in our lives?
-This kind of fellowship of the Spirit of Christ in us?
+- see how important prayer is - see how important study is - see how important it is to give ourselves wholly over to the Word of God. - What does this then result in, in our lives? - This kind of fellowship of the Spirit of Christ in us?

-Verse 2: "Fulfill my joy, that you be of the same mind, having the same love, being joined together in soul, minding the one thing.
-Let nothing be done through contention or vainglory...
-[And boy, I tell you, that's the hardest thing for the Churches of God to get out of the strife and vainglory.
-But if they can really learn to love God; and if we can, if we can understand the fellowship that Paul is talking about, that John is talking about, then this helps go a long way in getting rid of that.] ...but in humility, each esteeming the others above himself.
-Let each one look not only after his own things, but let each one also consider the things of others....
-[Then what it does come to?
-What is the full fellowship with God the Father and Jesus Christ?] ...
-Let this mind be in you, which was also in Christ Jesus" (vs 2-5).
+Verse 2: "Fulfill my joy that you be of the same mind, having the same love, being joined together in soul, minding the one thing.
+Let nothing be done through contention or vainglory..." (vs 2-3).

+I tell you, that's the hardest thing for the Churches of God to get out of the strife and vainglory.
+But if they can really learn to love God; and if we can, if we can understand the fellowship that Paul is talking about, that John is talking about, then this helps go a long way in getting rid of that. "...but in humility, each esteeming the others above himself.
+Let each one look not only after his own things, but let each one also consider the things of others" (vs 3-4).

+Then what does it come to?
+What is the full fellowship with God the Father and Jesus Christ?

+Verse 5: "Let this mind be in you, which was also in Christ Jesus."
+Think of that!

-- Now, you think of that.
-Are we to have the mind of Christ?
+- Are we to have the mind of Christ?
 Yes, we are! - Is that not the whole purpose and goal of being a Christian?
 Yes, it is!

-Now because of that, then there's some very important things that we need to understand.
-Let's go to Philippians 3-and I think that I understand this just a little bit more.
-And I think this helps us understand why we go through so many difficulties and trials of our faith.
-Philippians 3:10: "That I may know Him, and the power of His resurrection, and the fellowship of His sufferings..."-plural, 'sufferings'.
+Because of that there are some very important things that we need to understand.
+I think that I understand this just a little bit more.
+I think this helps us understand why we go through so many difficulties and trials of our faith.

+Philippians 3:10: "That I may know Him, and the power of His resurrection, and the fellowship of His sufferings..."-plural.

-Now, when you think about all that Christ went through in living as a human being-all that He gave up, all that He suffered-and really, He lived-as far as a human being-a very contradictory life compared to the rest of human beings, because He was truly the only one who was in complete fellowship and harmony with God the Father.
-And that made the sufferings that He went through even more so.
-So when Paul wrote the fellowship or the partaking or the sharing of Christ's sufferings-and then you look at what Paul went through and you think of the troubles you go through-not even to be compared.
+When you think about all that Christ went through in living as a human being-all that He gave up, all that He suffered-and really, He lived, as far as a human being, a very contradictory life compared to the rest of human beings, because He was truly the only one who was in complete fellowship and harmony with God the Father!
+That made the sufferings that He went through even more so.
+When Paul wrote the fellowship or the partaking or the sharing of Christ's sufferings-and then you look at what Paul went through and you think of the troubles you go through-not even to be compared.
 So this, our fellowship, is even more.